system76/tech-docs/src/models/thelio-b4/repairs.md

 ![Power button wiring](./img/power-button-wiring.jpg)

-3. On the front power button receptacle, the four-pin connector should have the red wire on the left and the black wire on the right.
+3. On the front power button receptacle, the four-pin connector should have the red wire on the left and the black wire on the right (when viewed from the back of the computer.)

 ![Power button receptacle](./img/power-button-receptacle.webp)